Symptoms of Coronary Artery Disease (CAD)

 Types of angina include:

-- Unstable angina—The symptoms are less predictable.
+—The symptoms are less predictable.
 Chest pain may occur while resting or even sleeping (nocturnal angina), and the discomfort may last longer and be more intense.
-Stable angina becomes unstable when symptoms occur more frequently, last longer, or are precipitated more easily.
+Stable angina becomes unstable when symptoms occur more frequently, last longer, or occur more easily.
 You should call your doctor immediately if you experience symptoms at rest, or a worsening pattern of symptoms.

 Angina: Most Common Areas of Pain